Experts agree that walking your dog is important and beneficial to the health, happiness and well-being of pets.

 Perhaps the number one reason to use a dog harness while walking your pet is the choking hazard that is presented when attaching the leash to your pet’s collar.

-In some cases you may hear your dog actually making horrible, choking or gagging noises and in others it may appear that the dog is not bothered by this.
+In some cases you may hear your dog actually making horrible, choking or gagging noises.
+Other dogs may appear not to be bothered by this.

 HOWEVER, pulling on the neck over prolonged periods of time often leads to cases of collapsed trachea in small dogs.

-A collapsed trachea can require an expensive surgery to repair the damage or can even lead to death from the respiratory distress.
+A collapsed trachea can require an expensive surgery to repair the damage.

 To avoid putting this unnecessary strain on your dog’s neck, use a harness which will evenly distribute the pulling across the dog’s shoulders instead.